 Having eCommerce activated on your website is becoming a common talking point, although many retailers still resist allowing online purchases.
-The COVID-19 situation has forced many to rethink their online presence, as many stores were closed and remain closed and eCommerce transactions are the only real opportunity to drive sales.
-Year over year, online sales continue to increase, as people become more comfortable and trusting in making purchases online.
-So, the real question is, why are some hesitant to make eCommerce a reality?
+The COVID-19 situation has forced many to rethink their online presence, as many stores were closed, and eCommerce transactions became the only real opportunity to drive sales.
+Year over year, online sales continue to increase as people become more comfortable and trusting in making purchases online.
+So, the real question is why are some hesitant to make eCommerce a reality?
 For them, the concerns include the ability to fulfill orders, inventory management, or even concerns about fraudulent purchases.
 Let’s take a look at the realities of eCommerce, expectations, and solutions that will allow you to think strategically about your online presence.

 ECommerce isn’t just about online transactions.
 In fact, most retailers have well below a 3% conversion rate for online sales.
 It’s about the entire online “sales” experience that leads to online transactions, but also in-store sales that were secured by that online experience.
 Why are sales conversions under 3%?
 Well, to start, a majority of independent retailers naturally market their business within a specific radius around their store(s).
 Customers can easily stop in to see, touch, and try on the jewelry, which they still prefer to do, particularly with engagement rings.
 The biggest benefit of launching eCommerce functionality is that it forces you to create a better online experience.
 Not only one where you have robust product galleries with product titles, descriptions, and pricing, but also wish lists, product inquiries, and, of course, the convenience of buying online.
 Why is all of this important?
 It’s all about customer expectations.
 In a web shopping experience survey, 36% indicated they would outright abandon a purchase based on a bad experience and 30% would never return to that website again.
 More concerning, 33% would immediately go to a competitor.
 It’s important to note that consumer shopping habits have drastically changed in the past 10 years.
 Today people “shop” online first, where they explore many different sites for the products they are looking for and then make the final purchase decision based on the experiences they had on those sites.
 Basically, more than ever, they’ve made the decision to purchase before they walk into the store.
 So, what’s your online shopping experience like?